Escape of mass and entropy for diagonal flows in real rank one situations: Variation of height

-Suppose the point $x\in \homsp$ is of big height and its trajectory stays far out for some time.
+Suppose that the point $x\in \homsp$ is of big height and its trajectory stays far out for some time.
 In this section, we provide non-trivial bounds on the unstable components of a group element $g\in G$ representing $x$.
-In Proposition~\ref{Vbound2} below, this bound culminates into contraints on the perturbation allowed of $x$ without destroying the qualitative behavior of its trajectory during this time.
+In Proposition~\ref{Vbound2} below, this bound implies constraints on the perturbation allowed for $x$ without destroying the qualitative behavior of its trajectory during this time.

 \begin{lemma} Let $a_t,a_r\in A$, $m\in M$ and $n\in N$ with $n=(1,Z,X)$ such that $\sigma m n a_t \in N a_r K$.
 Then

 \end{lemma}